FabricExile/Oculus/README.md

 license
 ==========

-The license used for this extensions is the new BSD license.
-You can find it in the root folder of the repository.
+The license used for this extension can be found it in the root folder of the repository, in LICENSE.TXT.